SwedbankPay/developer.swedbankpay.com/pax-terminal/OnDevice/nexoimplementation.md

 ### [ReversalRequest][reversal]

 ReversalRequest can only be made on the very last transaction if it was successful.
 There is a big difference in reversals versus refunds, where reversal will clear the booked money latest the next day while refund may take business days before the money is back on the customer's account.
-Reversal is a must for the cvm signature test case in if the cardholder is unable to identify himself or the signature is rejected.
+Reversal is a must for the cvm signature test case if the cardholder is unable to identify himself or the signature is rejected.

 ### [PrintRequest][print]